DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-05-18-making-the-references-process-faster.md

 > Your referee has not responded yet.
 Keep chasing the referee or cancel this request in favour of another referee.

-### Examples of how the messaging could work in our emails
+### Examples of how the messaging works in our emails

 #### Email to referee to ask for a reference